 Legislative Referral (or Referendum) Overview

 Legislatures are often required to refer certain measures to the ballot for voter approval.
 For instance, changes to the state constitution must be approved by voters before they can take effect.
 Many state legislatures are also required by their state constitutions to refer bond measures and tax changes to the voters.
 Although this is not always the case, legislative referenda tend to be less controversial than citizen initiatives, are more often approved by voters than citizen initiatives, and often receive higher vote thresholds.
 Legislative referenda may appear on the ballot in all 50 states.

-A third form of referendum, the advisory referendum, is rarely used.
+Another form of referendum or referral, the advisory referendum, is rarely used.
 In this form of the process, the Legislature, and in some states the governor, may place a question on the ballot to gauge voter opinion.
 The results of the election on this question are not binding.
 An example of an advisory referendum is Question 5, which appeared on the Rhode Island ballot in 2002.
 Placed on the ballot by the governor, Question 5 asked voters if they favored changing the state constitution to make the three branches of government co-equal.
 Although voters overwhelming voted yes, the question was non-binding and the governor and legislature were not obligated to act upon the measure.